WCX1999320/Webcrawler/README.md

 4.Implemented the final word count sorting using only functional programming techniques.

-5.Implemented a basic method profiler by appling AOP.
+5.Implemented a basic method profiler by applying AOP.

 # Tech Stack